Arrow

 May Limit SEO: With fewer pages, you have fewer opportunities to rank for multiple keywords.
 However, this can be offset by focusing on a strong SEO strategy for the existing content and writing blogs.

-Content may feel like its not enough: If not designed well, 3 - 5 page site can feel cluttered or you may cramp in content, especially if you’re trying to fit too much information onto your site.
+Content may feel like it's not enough: If not designed well, 3 - 5 page site can feel cluttered or you may cramp in content, especially if you’re trying to fit too much information onto your site.

 At the end of the day, the most important thing to remember is that your website’s primary purpose is to serve your business and your audience.
 Bigger isn’t always better.
 By embracing simplicity, you can create a website that focuses on the essentials—delivering a clear message, guiding visitors toward a specific action, and ultimately driving conversions.